Q: How can patent owners best enforce their rights in your jurisdiction?

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?

-Judgments of the Supreme Court (and its predecessor, the House of Lords) bind all other courts in the United Kingdom.
-The Supreme Court can depart from its own decisions, but rarely does so.
+Supreme Court judgments bind all other courts in the United Kingdom.
+It can depart from its own decisions, but rarely does so.
 The Court of Appeal is usually bound by its own decisions and, unless distinguishable on the facts, its judgments bind the Patents Court.

 Q: To what extent are courts willing to consider the way in which the same or similar cases have been dealt with in other jurisdictions?
 Are decisions from some jurisdictions more persuasive than those from others?

 Judgments of courts in other jurisdictions relating to the same patent, must be brought to the attention of the judge.
 Judgments of key European patents courts, as well as decisions from the Enlarged Board of Appeal and the Technical Boards of Appeal are of interest, albeit not binding.
 Judgments by Commonwealth courts are also considered.

 Q: What realistic options are available to defendants seeking to delay a case?
 How might a plaintiff counter these?